 Dominic Culligan is a consultant haematologist and honorary senior lecturer at Aberdeen Royal Infirmary and The University of Aberdeen.

-There he completed an MD thesis on aspects of the biology of myelodysplastic syndromes (MDS) under the supervision of the late Professor Allan Jacobs and went on to complete his training as a Senior Registrar.
+There he completed an MD thesis on aspects of the biology of myelodysplastic syndromes (MDS) under the supervision of the late Professor Allan Jacobs and went on to complete his training as a Senior Registrar in Cardiff.

 He moved to Aberdeen in 1996 where he is lead clinician for malignant haematology and specialises in the management of acute myeloid leukaemia, MDS and the lymphomas.
 He is a member of the NCRI AML Working Group and past Chairman of the NCRI MDS Clinical Trials Sub Group.

 He has been a clinical advisor to the MDS Patient Support Group for many years and a founding member and current Chairman of the UK MDS Forum.